Scaffold-Stark/ss2-docs/docs/recipes/ReadUintFromContract.md

 ### Step 1: Create a new Component

-Begin by creating a new component in the "components" folder of your application.
+Begin by creating a new component in the `components` folder of your application.

 ```tsx title="components/Greetings.tsx"
 const Greetings = () => {